yasinmuhajir/laravel-onesdk/README.md

 If you are using composer you could get it with `composer require kly/laravel-onesdk` and you are all set.
 Load up the autoloader and Call the classes or factory you need.

-## Register the Service Provider & Aliases
+## Register the Service Provider
-Add the Service Provider & Aliases to your application's config/app.php file.
+Add the Service Provider to your application's config/app.php file.
 Must be added to the providers array.

 ```
 'providers' => [
     One\Provider\OneSdkServiceProvider::class
-]

-'aliases' => [
-    'One' => \One\Provider\Facade::class
 ]

 ```

 ## Publish the Package configuration